If you like this site, please consider making a donation to keep it online:

 DanRouleau.jpg (61110 bytes)

-Pete Rouleau, born 19-- in Hancock, played center and left wing at Hancock High School, and is the career point leader at Hancock High School with 264 points.
+Peter Michael Rouleau, born 1983 in Marquette, Michigan, played center and left wing at Hancock High School, and is the career point leader at Hancock High School with 264 points.
 While at Hancock High, he was the most valuable player of the Lake Superior Conference three years in a row and All-State his junior and senior years.
 In 2002, he scored 5 goals in a 10-0 win over Negaunee HS.
 During the 2000-2001 season, Rouleau was Runner-Up for the Mr. Hockey Award.
 He also was on the 1998-99 State High School Championship team and the 1999-2000 State Runner-Up team.
-Rouleau then played one season for the Green Bay Gamblers, a Junior A team in the United States Hockey League and a season for Finlandia University in Hancock.
+He played a few games with the Springfield Spirit, NAHL in 2001-02.
+Rouleau played 2002-03 for the Green Bay Gamblers, a Junior A team in the United States Hockey League and a season for Finlandia University in Hancock.
+He went on to play 3 seasons with D1 Michigan Tech University 2005-08.
+He played a few games with the Idaho Steelheads and the Pensacola Ice Pilots in the ECHL in 2007-08 and the Texas Brahmas, CHL 2008-09. need pic of Pete in uniform here...

 Pete Rouleau